sadeemAhmed/RetrieveLastCommand/README.md

 - **Joystick Control**: Interact with the joystick to send movement commands to the robot.
 - **Stop Button**: Easily stop the robot with a single click.
 - **Command Storage**: Store commands in a MySQL database for further processing or analysis.

----

-This README provides a comprehensive overview of the project, its installation, usage, and structure.
-Feel free to modify it further to suit your needs.